BND Hamburger Icon

 4. Consider your audience.

-“When you get the sound wrong, people hate experiences,” Beckerman said.
+“When you get the sound wrong, people hate experiences,” Beckerman cautioned.
 “People don’t realize how grating, like, something that’s just a little bit off … is to people.
 Even eliminating the sonic trash from people’s lives makes a huge difference.
 Even before you get it right, you just don’t want to get it wrong.”

 TipTip

 Man Made Music provided a list of instruments and the thoughts and feelings they evoke.
 This is a great launch point for deciding what music to play in your store or what sounds you want to associate with your business.
+Consider the following:

 • Horns: Power, elegance, impact, importance, strength, honor, bravery and heroism